PreciousChicken/vim-groff-viewer/README.md

 ## Installation

-Install using your preferred package manager, or manually install:
+Install using your preferred plugin manager, or manually install:

 ### Neovim